Data Flow Diagram with Examples - Customer Service System

 The CS System Example

-The data flow diagram is a hierarchy of diagram consist of:
+The data flow diagram is a hierarchy of diagrams that consists of:

 1. Context Diagram (conceptually level zero)